 In our experience, a verbal warning is usually enough to stop bad behaviour in its tracks.

-For more information on employee termination, check out our quick and helpful guide to Correct Employee Termination Procedure.
+For more information on employee termination, check out our quick and helpful guide to a company discipline and termination policy.

 Want more?
 If you have to let staff go, be sure to download our employee offboarding checklist below.